Annie Brackett

 Annie Brackett is a fictional character in the Halloween franchise.
 The character was created by screenwriters John Carpenter and Debra Hill.
 Annie first appears in Halloween (1978) as a high school student babysitting Lindsey Wallace (Kyle Richards) who unwittingly encounters an escaped mental patient—Michael Myers.
 In this film, she is portrayed by Nancy Kyes, who briefly reprises the role in the sequel Halloween II (1981).
-In the remake (2007) and its sequel (2009), she is portrayed by Danielle Harris, who had previously starred as Jamie Lloyd in Halloween 4 (1988) and 5 (1989).
+Kyes's image is used to reference the character throughout the franchise except for in the remake (2007) and its sequel (2009), in which she is portrayed by Danielle Harris.
+Harris had previously appeared in Halloween 4 (1988) and 5 (1989) as Laurie's daughter, Jamie Lloyd.

-While killed off in the original film, Annie's encounter with Michael is lengthier in the remake and, unlike in the original, her role is expanded from one of Michael's victims to that of a "final girl" as she survives her encounter.
-She is prominently brought back in Halloween II (2009), with her relationship with Laurie over their shared trauma being a focus of the film.
+While killed off in the original film, Annie survives her initial encounter with Michael in the remake and is alive for a time in the sequel to the remake, Halloween II (2009) in which Annie's relationship with Laurie and their shared trauma is explored.